MarcoAntonioli/Solar-Radiation-Prediction/README.md

  The “training set” has all the 11 columns described above, while "test_set.csv”, the test set misses the label column, the one called “Solar Radiation”, and on this dataset our ML model was tested.

  We decided to tackle the problem using a voting regressor between some tree based model.
  For our work, which predicted the solar radiation with a mean squared error in the test set of 5569, we have been crowned winners of the competition.
-The analysis, with the neccessary comments and explanations can be found in the "Solar_Radiation_Predictions.ipynb" file.
+The analysis, with the neccessary comments and explanations can be found in the "Solar_Radiation_Prediction.ipynb" file.